-22. University of Idaho - Renovation of Recital Hall - Music Building

-M/S (Westerberg/Agidius): To approve the request by the University of Idaho to execute all necessary contracts in support of design for the renovations of the Music Building Recital hall in an amount not to exceed \$157,500.
+22. University of Idaho - Renovation of Recital Hall - Music Building all necessary contracts in support of design for the renovations of the Music Building Recital hall in an amount not to exceed \$157,500.
 This approval is contingent upon passage of the supplemental bill currently before Congress to modify use of the existing HUD grant funding held by the University.
 Motion carried 5-0 (Hall excused absent).